TuomasHartikainen/Game-Library/README.md

 # How to install and use the application
 Firstly download the files from GitHub to your machine.
-Open and navigate to Setup-SetupFiles folder: ..\Game Library Manager\Setup\Setup-SetupFiles and lauch Setup.exe file.
+Open and navigate to Setup-SetupFiles folder: ..\Game Library Manager\Setup\Setup-SetupFiles and launch Setup.exe file.
 After done with the Setup Wizard open the application on your desktop

 The application is a library with games that you can play.
-After launching the application you will be directed to the 'store page' where you can add game to your library.
-To play them just go to User library section and you will see game that you added to the library.
+After launching the application you will be directed to the 'store page' where you can add games to your library.
+To play them just go to User library section and you will see games that you added to the library.
 Just simply press Play game button.
-If you want to remove the game, simply press Remove game from your library button.
+If you want to remove a game, simply press Remove game from your library button.
 That's it, enjoy! :D
 ## Screenshots from the application
 Game store